THE "QUESTION MARK"

 Fokker C-2, 28-120, California, January 4, 1929 (Source: SDAM)

-Below, from the the "Question Mark" is refueled on the last day of its record flight over the Imperial Valley, January 7, 1929.
+Below, the "Question Mark" is refueled on the last day of its record flight over the Imperial Valley, January 7, 1929.
 Note the fuel line between the airplanes and the crew member wrestling with the nozzle.
 A two-minute video of the "Question Mark" during its flight is available at the link.
 All the crew members are shown briefly toward the end of the clip.

 Fokker C-2, 28-120, California, January 7, 1929 (Source: SDAM)